MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-processor.md

 # Troubleshoot Azure Event Hubs event processor

-This troubleshooting guide provides solutions to common problems that you might encounter when you use the `EventProcessorClient` type.
-If you're looking for solutions to common problems that you might encounter when you use Azure Event Hubs, see [Troubleshoot Azure Event Hubs](troubleshooting-messaging-event-hubs-overview.md).
+This article provides solutions to common problems that you might encounter when you use the `EventProcessorClient` type.
+If you're looking for solutions to other common problems that you might encounter when you use Azure Event Hubs, see [Troubleshoot Azure Event Hubs](troubleshooting-messaging-event-hubs-overview.md).

 ## 412 precondition failures when you use an event processor